deeyi2000/vscode-phpserver/README.md

 ## Features

-You can execute it with:
+I can execute it with:
 - Ctrl+shift+P and searching for "Serve Project with PHP"
 - Clicking on the editor's button (right superior corner)
 - Right-clicking on the editor.